ggnicolau/Project-18-Predict-Hotel-Cancellation/README.md

     Wall time: 95.6 ms

-    /home/ggnicolau/miniconda3/envs/jupyter-1/lib/python3.10/site-packages/xgboost/compat.py:36: FutureWarning: pandas.Int64Index is deprecated and will be removed from pandas in a future version.
-Use pandas.Index with the appropriate dtype instead. from pandas import MultiIndex, Int64Index

 <font size="3"> <center><p> **CONSIDERATION: We would like to automate the search for the best parameters, but it takes more time than we had. \